Get in Touch

 • Clustering as a machine learning task

-• Using distance metrics for cluster assignment and updates
+• Using distance for cluster assignment and updates

 • Beyond accuracy – alternative performance metrics